-- sour cream and onion potato chips—potato chips are the perfect topping and you can choose to use any flavor.
-Simple crushed down salty potato chips, cheesy potato chips, any will do if you enjoy the flavor.
-Its best to use regular chips and not chips with ridges for this dish.
+- Sour cream and onion potato chips—potato chips are the perfect topping, and you can choose to use any flavor.
+Simple, crushed-down salty potato chips, cheesy potato chips, or any will do if you enjoy the flavor.
+It’s best to use regular chips and not chips with ridges for this dish.

-Whisk in chicken broth, half and half, salt, dried thyme and pepper.
+- Whisk in chicken broth, half and half, salt, dried thyme, and black pepper.
 Combine well.

-Heat pot over medium high heat and whisk constantly until mixture begins to bubble and boil.
+- Heat the pot over medium-high heat and whisk constantly until the mixture begins to bubble and boil.

-Add frozen shredded hash brown potatoes and heat over medium heat until hash browns are thawed, about 10 minutes.
+- Add frozen shredded hash brown potatoes and heat over medium heat until hash browns are thawed, about 10 minutes.
 Add in the sour cream and stir until mixed.

-Pour cheesy potatoes into casserole dish and spread evenly.
+- Pour the cheesy potatoes into a casserole dish and spread them evenly.

-Sprinkle top of hash browns with crushed potato chips.
+- Sprinkle the top of the hash browns with crushed potato chips.

-Let funeral potatoes stand for 5 minutes before serving.
+- Let the funeral potatoes stand for 5 minutes before serving.

 More Potato Lovers Recipes

-Potatoes are quite easily the worlds most perfect food.
-There are so many types and can be made whipped, shredded, diced and mashed!
-If you are a potato lover, consider these other amazing side dish recipe options no matter what main dish you are serving.
+If you are a potato lover, consider these other fantastic side dish recipe options no matter what main dish you serve.

 - Fouchy potatoes are a super creamy and delicious viral potato dish that brings everyone to the table.